Wayne State University, Detroit, MI 48202

 Sara received her

-PhD in public health at The
+PhD in public health at The University of California-Irvine in June 2023.
+She is currently

-Classes (Syllabus / Course Material)
+Classes Taught (Syllabus / Course Materials)

 Principles of Economics Cr.
 4